earthly/earthly/docs/cloud/satellites/byoc/byoc.md

 ### Step 3.
 Test Drive

-Now that you have your cloud installation configured in your cloud provider and Earthly, its time to take it for a test drive!
+Now that you have your cloud installation configured in your cloud provider and Earthly, it's time to take it for a test drive!

-First, make sure you can see the cloud you just installed by running `earthly cloud list`, which lists all the cloud installations within your organization.
+First, make sure you can see your new cloud by running `earthly cloud list`, which lists all the cloud installations within your organization.
 Your output should look something like this:

 ```shell
 ❯ earthly cloud list